The Mariinsky Orchestra enjoys a long and distinguished history as one of the oldest

 cycle at Carnegie Hall in October 2010.
 The following year, the Mariinsky Orchestra opened

 Carnegie Hall's 2011-2012 season with a cycle of Tchaikovsky symphonies, which the ensemble

 also performed on tour throughout the US and in Canada.

-universal acclaim.
-Maestro Gergiev's 25 years of leadership have also resulted in the
+to nearly 50 countries.
+His 25 years of leadership have also resulted in the building of

 Principal conductor of the London Symphony Orchestra since 2007, Mr. Gergiev performs with